tldr-pages/tldr/pages/common/hatch.md

 > See also: `poetry`.
 > More information: <https://hatch.pypa.io/latest/cli/reference/>.

-- Create new Hatch project:
+- Create a new Hatch project:

 `hatch new {{project_name}}`

-- Initialize Hatch for existing project:
+- Initialize Hatch for an existing project:

 `hatch new --init`

-- Build Hatch project:
+- Build a Hatch project:

 `hatch build`